signalfx/otelworkshop/docs/apm/k8s/index.md

 ```
 The .yaml files show the environment variables telling the instrumentation to send spans to the OpenTelemetry Collector.

-Normally we use an environment variable pointing to `localhost` on a single host application where the SmartAgent is running.
+Normally we use an environment variable pointing to `localhost` on a single host application where the Collector is running.
 In k8s we have separate pods in a cluster for apps and the Collector.

 The Collector pod is running with <ins>node wide visibility</ins>, so to tell each application pod where to send spans: